isomerpages/moe-manjusrisec/_news/School Canteen Advertisement.md

 **Application Procedure**

 1. Download and complete the application form.
-You may also request for a hardcopy from the School’s General Office.
+You may also request for a hardcopy from the School’s General Office. ([Application Form](/files/News/application%20for%20canteen%20stall.pdf))

 2. Attached the following documents together with the application form:
 * List of proposed menu and pricing for all items